axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 ### User Accounts

 The essential user account on both laptops is ``sailing``.
 The account is intended to be used for running the Java VM that executes the SAP Sailing Analytics server software.
 The account is currently still protected by a password that our on-site team should know.
+On both laptops the ``sailing`` account has a password-less SSH key installed under ``/home/sailing/.ssh`` that is contained in the ``known_hosts`` file of ``tokyo-ssh.sapsailing.com`` as well as the mutually other P1 laptop.
+This way, all tunnels can easily be created once logged on to this ``sailing`` account.

-There are also still two personal accounts ``uhl`` and ``tim`` and an Eclipse development environment under /usr/local/eclipse.
+There are also still two personal accounts ``uhl`` and ``tim`` and an Eclipse development environment under ``/usr/local/eclipse``.

 ### Hostnames